 Now the route above explained how you can reach Jalori Pass from Shimla, arrive at Tirthan Valley, and then return home via Mandi.
 But if you wanted to reach Jalori Pass via Mandi, then the journey will be exactly the other way around and route as mentioned below.

 Delhi – Sonipat – Panipat – Karnal – Ambala – Chandigarh – Swarghat – Bilaspur – Sundernagar – Mandi – Larji – Banjar – Jibhi – Ghiyagi – Shoja – Jalori Pass

-Traveling in this manner, the total distance will be about 520 kilometers and this too will be a 2 days journey.
-The only difference is that your second day will be spent entirely in sightseeing in Tirthan Valley; and visiting Jalori Pass.
-This is a better way to travel if Tirthan Valley was your primary destination but since for us it was Jalori Pass, we decided to go via Shimla and return via Mandi.
+Traveling in this manner, the total distance will be about 520 kilometers.
+This one will also be a 2 days journey.
+The only difference is that your second day will be spent entirely on sightseeing in Tirthan Valley, and visiting Jalori Pass.
+This is a better way to travel if Tirthan Valley was your primary destination.
+But since for us it was Jalori Pass, we decided to go via Shimla and return via Mandi.

 Delhi to Jalori Pass Bus

 Reaching Jalori Pass by Bus will definitely not be an easy task but it is still doable.
 Depending on what your plan is, your first two destinations from your hometown will be either Shimla or Mandi.
 From both these towns, you will then have to find public transport for Jalori Pass.

 If you planned to reach Jalori Pass via Mandi then you would first have to board a Bus that can drop you at either Mandi or near Aut Tunnel or in Aut town.
 All these places are on the highway to Manali; and there are regular buses from Delhi to Manali, both luxury and ordinary, that you will have to board to reach here.
 Once your Bus crosses Mandi, you have two choices.